Kim-J-Smith/calculator/README.md

+# calculator

+---

-## Calculator with C language (just a tiny function.
+C language (just a tiny function.
 You can add it to you project smoothly.)

----

 ### English